5 Metrics for Measuring Sales Talent

-How can you quantify a rep’s product knowledge or engagement ability?
+How do you quantify a rep’s product knowledge or engagement ability?

 All leads are not created equal.
 By evaluating them by industry, location and determining the conversions, you can identify leads that will most likely not close and stop wasting your time on them.

-We all know that prospecting is a lot of “no’s” and no responses.
-But Rob says, “the only thing that really matters is engagement.”
+We all know that prospecting involves a lot of “no”‘s or non-responses.
+Rob says, “the only thing that really matters is engagement.”

 Some sales representatives do this by making a lot of calls and sending a lot of emails.
 Others personalize their messages and use strategy to boost their engagement numbers.